-The Parental Leave Acts 1998-2019 allow parents to take parental leave from employment up until their child’s 12th birthday.
-From 1 September 2019 you can take 22 weeks parental leave and from 1 September 2020 you can take 26 weeks.
+The Parental Leave Acts 1998-2019 allow parents to take 26 weeks parental leave from employment, up until their child’s 12th birthday.

 Paternity Benefit is a payment that is made to a person who is on paternity leave from work and covered by social insurance (PRSI).

 Parent’s Benefit is a payment for people who are on parent’s leave from work and covered by social insurance (PRSI).
-Each parent gets 2 weeks payment in the child’s first year after birth or adoption.
-It is available for any child born or adopted on or after 1 November 2019.
+Each parent gets 7 weeks payment in the child’s first year after birth or adoption.

 Child Benefit is a monthly payment to the parents or guardians of children under 16 years of age, or under 18 years of age if the child is in full-time education or has a disability.